 The JD/LLM exchange scheme combines two years of study on Columbia's Juris Doctor (JD) with LSE's Masters of Law (LLM).
 Students who have commenced their studies at Columbia Law School can apply to study at LSE's Department of Law on the LLM degree in London in lieu of studying for a third year in New York.

 The Master of Public Administration (MPA) is an interdisciplinary two-year degree covering the broad field of public policy and administration in a global context.
 Students who complete the dual degree receive a degree from both institutions that they attend.
-Read this page for an overview of the programme or check the frequently asked questions for more detailed information.
+Read this page for an overview of the programme.

 The Department of International History at LSE offers a Double MSc in International and World History with Columbia University.
 If you think you might be interested in doing comparative and connective work across space and time, then have a look at the detailed programme pages and check the structure, courses and application requirement here.